gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 Currently, you cannot create or edit labels by using PowerShell but must do this by using the Azure portal.
 For instructions, see [Configuring Azure Information Protection policy](https://docs.microsoft.com/information-protection/deploy-use/configure-policy).

 In addition, this cmdlet does not support a service principal account in Azure Active Directory; you must run it interactively with a user account.
+However, you can run it concurrently.

 ## EXAMPLES

-### Example 1: Apply the "Confidential" label to all files in a folder and any of its subfolders
+### Example 1: Apply the "General" sub-label to all files in a folder and any of its subfolders
 ```
 PS C:\> Set-AIPFileLabel -Path C:\Projects\ -LabelId d9f23ae3-1324-1234-1234-f515f824c57b
 FileName                    Status      Comment